• Home

 Your Boots-on-the-ground local agencies

-The Kansas Area Agencies on Aging deliver a core set of services: funding for nutrition programs (congregate and home-delivered), in-home and community access services, programs to support physical health and fitness, and services that assist individuals who are caregivers for older adults.
-As community needs were identified, AAAs responded by expanding services:
+Area Agencies on Aging deliver a core set of services: funding for nutrition programs (congregate and home-delivered), in-home and other community services, including programs to support physical health and fitness, and to assist caregivers for older adults.

 Older Americans Act